About Us

 Benefits of CLTs

 The arrangement between the CLT and the home buyer benefits both the home buyers and the community at large.
-Home buyers gain pride-of-ownership and equity in their property.
-The community sees more stability and cohesion with owner-occupied homes and our loved ones can stay within the community as housing prices rise.
+Home buyers gain pride of ownership and gain equity in their property.
+The communities will see more stability and cohesion with owner-occupied homes, and their loved ones can stay within these communities as housing prices rise while building wealth over time.

 Our CLT

-The Hemsptead Community Land Trust (HCLT) is focused on the Village of Hempsted and nearby areas.
-It is controlled by its members: Village of Hempstead residents, businesses, and other organizations within the Village of Hempstead can become voting members.
-Directors are elected to 2-year terms by the HCLT membership.
+The Hemsptead Community Land Trust (HCLT) is focused on the Town and Village of Hempstead.
+We are now designated as a Community Housing Development Organization (CHDO).
+HCLT is a member-based organization and is controlled by Village and soon, Town residents, businesses, and other organizations who will have voting rights.
+Directors are elected to 2-year terms by the HCLT General Membership.